codeclimate/codeclimate-rubocop/config/contents/gemspec/deprecated_attribute_assignment.md

 Checks that deprecated attribute attributes are not set in a gemspec file.
-Removing `test_files` allows the user to receive smaller packed gems.
+Removing deprecated attributes allows the user to receive smaller packed gems.

 ### Example: